 Belvedere Vodka is made only using this locally sourced grain, mostly grown by farmer distillers – known as agricultural distillers.
 Previously state owned, these now family-owned farms grow and harvest the rye, then ferment and distil it to produce raw alcohol which is sent by tanker to Polmos Żyrardów where it is rectified to the quality required to make Belvedere Vodka.

-The video opposite is of Jan Skwierawski and his wife Barbara who together run their farm distillery in Bartężek.
-They are one of the main suppliers of raw alcohol to Polmos Żyrardów.
-Here they explain the various stages of production starting with the cultivation of Dańkowskie Złote rye.
+The photograph above is of Jan Skwierawski standing in a field newly sown with Dańkowskie Złote rye.
+With his wife Barbara they run their farm distillery in Bartężek and are one of the main suppliers of raw alcohol to Polmos Żyrardów.

 This first, or ‘agricultural’, distillation, takes place at a number of agricultural distilleries but Polmos Żyrardów particularly favours and buys raw rye spirit from two of these.
 These farm distilleries start harvesting the Dańkowskie Gold rye in late July and finish around a month later.
 They then store the grain which they distil over the following eleven months of the year.